top of page

 If your teen is constantly screaming at you, there’s a reason.
 It might be you, and it might not be you.
 They could genuinely feel like you don’t care about them or don’t respect them.
 They could also just be angry about how things are going at school, but they can’t express how they feel at school.

 Try talking to your kid about what’s going on when they’re calm.
-Show genuine interest, and don’t be judgmental.
+Ask open-ended questions and show genuine interest, and don’t be judgmental.
 If your teen feels like you genuinely care, and you’re not trying to insult them, they’re more likely to respond.

 If your teen refuses to communicate with you or only responds with anger, something bigger might be going on.
+Consider seeking professional help if the anger persists.
 Contact us today to speak with our caring staff about anger management treatment for teen boys.

 Recent Posts